Ziden/JPlatformer/README.md

 Simple as that.

-### Plugins

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.

 ### Development

 Its been a long time o dont work on this.
 If you want to use it, feel free, if you want to continue the project i might help.
 You can contact me @ gabrielslomka@gmail.com